 Sentiment and valuation metrics have been accelerating throughout the second and third quarters of 2020, following the large selloff experienced in the first quarter.
 These indicators are increasing to levels that have historically made equity markets vulnerable to increases in volatility and susceptible to large declines.
 This is occurring ahead of several potential volatility events around the election, fiscal policy decisions, and the spread and treatment of COVID-19.
 Below we layout where some of these indicators stand and what to watch for.
+There are several ways to monitor investor sentiment.
+Ned Davis Research (NDR) created a Global Daily Sentiment Composite and they compare the five-week trend to the 52-week trend.
+When the ratio of the two goes above the long-term trend, but later declines (five-week trend goes above the 52-week and then declines), it has historically been a negative sign.
+During large selloffs, the Global Daily Sentiment Composite usually bottoms in the single digits.

 The ratio recently went above the long-term trend and has been declining throughout September as overall sentiment has been declining.
 If these indicators continue to decline, they likely have much lower to go before they reach a bottom, based on historical observations.
 This could be negative for near-term equity returns.